Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S4 Puppy raffle/Lesson4.md

 * **Red** - Significant issues detected that should absolutely be addressed.

 - Here's an example of what some of these look like:

+### Wrap Up
+- By leveraging Slither, audits become more efficient, making it a fantastic tool for developers who are looking to minimize the time they spend on debugging and maximize their protocol's security.

+>> Always remember, static analysis tools enhance our security review, they don't replace our manual efforts!